abadi230/Bank-Account-Manager/README.md

 # Bank-Account-Manager
-Simple bank account manager created with Swift.
+Simple bank account manager created by Swift.

 ## General info
 This project is implemented to help users to manage their accounts and transactions.